 When Should You Upgrade Your Furnace?

-• Should I get an alarm system?
+- Should I get a home alarm system?

-• Should I install carpet or laminate wood?
+- Should I install carpet or tile?

 1. Frequent Repair Costs

-• needing several visits during the same heating season;
+- Needing multiple visits during the same heating season;

-• constantly spending money simply to keep your house comfortably warm.
+- Constantly writing checks just to keep your house comfortably warm.

 2. Energy Efficiency